Contents

 - pregnant

-Since these adjectives indicate an absolute state, they should not be used with comparative or superlative forms.
+Because these adjectives indicate an absolute state, they are generally not used with comparative or superlative forms.

 Adjective Placement